-South Africa has partially complied with the commitment on macroeconomics.
+South Africa has partially complied with the commitment to develop local currency capital markets

 On 29 November 2021, the government opened consultations on reviewing the country's monetary policy implementation framework (MPIF).
 The MPIF provides guidelines for implementing the monetary policy decisions; thus, target inflation rate, repo rate, etc. shall not be amended.
 The amended MPIF was presented on 26 May 2022.